jafioti/luminal/README.md

 Currently luminal is extremely alpha.
 Please don't use this in prod.

 - Metal and Cuda are supported for running models on Macs and Nvidia GPUs respectively, in both full and half precision.
-- Llama 1 is implemented in `examples/llama`.
+- Mistral 7B and Llama 7B are implemented in `examples/`.
 See instructions above for running.
 - The llama example shows how to implement a loader for a custom format.
 Safetensors loaders are already implemented, and are the recommended way to load a model.
 - We have a small library of NN modules in `nn`, including transformers.
 - A signifigant amount of high-level ops are implemented in `hl_ops`.
 We are aiming to match the tinygrad / pytorch api.
 - Next release will bring a signifigant amount of compilers which should fuse primops into much faster ops.
-The aim for 0.3 is to be usably fast, not SOTA yet.
+The aim for 0.3 is to be usably fast, not SOTA yet (10-20 tok/s in fp16).
-- The aim for 0.4 is to achieve SOTA performance on macs, and near SOTA on single nvidia gpus, as well as support all mainstream models (Stable Diffusion, Whisper, Flamingo, etc.)
+- The aim for 0.4 is to achieve SOTA performance on macs (50 tok/s), and near SOTA on single nvidia gpus (>200 tok/s), as well as support all mainstream models (Whisper, Stable Diffusion, Yolo v8, etc.)

 Some things on the roadmap:
 - Optimize cuda and metal matmul kernels
+- Fine-grained metal and cuda IR
 - Build benchmarking suite to test against other libs
-- Write specialized Cuda and Metal kernels for full transformer architecture (FlashAttention, etc.)
 - Autograd engine
 - Beat PT 2.0 perf on LLM training
 - Write compiler for quantum photonic retro encabulator